rktech0078/Hello-Agent/README.md

-# 🤖 Hello Agent — AI Assistant using Gemini & OpenRouter by ABDUL RAFAY
+# 🤖 Hello Agent — AI Assistant using Gemini & OpenRouter by ABDUL RAFAY KHAN

 Alhamdulillah!
 This is my first AI agent project — a command-line based conversational agent powered by both **Google Gemini** and **OpenRouter**.
 The agent behaves like a helpful assistant (in this case, a math teacher) and can respond to your input intelligently using powerful LLMs.